 Tom Scott RSA

-Selkirk was also home to acclaimed Scottish painter, Tom Scott, who was known for his watercolours and dedicated to depicting the landscapes, unique architecture and cultural history of Selkirk and the Scottish borderlands.
-Selkirk has been a home for other artists including the Scottish figurative painter Caroline McNairn and Rob Hain.
-Selkirk continues to be home to a number of local artists and more can be explored at Selkirk Wasps Artists’ Studios.
+Selkirk was home to acclaimed Scottish painter Tom Scott (1854-1927), who was known for his watercolours and his dedication to the depiction of the landscapes, unique architecture and cultural history of Selkirk and the Scottish borderlands.

 Image from the Buccleuch Art Collection, on display at Bowhill House